J-HangarSpace

 Homeported in Yokohama (3rd Region)

-as a disaster response command post with the added capability of being able to transport
+serve as a disaster response command post with the added capability of being able to

 (Photo [Yokohama, Apr.
 2009]: Toshinbori Baba via Wikimedia Commons)